volodymyrhudyma/blog/content/blog/2020-11-01-map-and-weakmap-in-javascript.md

 console.log(users); // Map {}
 ```

-## Instance Properties and Methods
+## Instance Properties and Methods of Map

 #### Get the size